Game Preview: Swamp Rabbits vs Gladiators (7:05pm)

 - Game Preview: Swamp Rabbits vs Gladiators (7:05pm) - Greenville Swamp Rabbits

-- Glads Open Weekend on the Road in Greenville - Atlanta Gladiators

-- Worcester Railers HC Sign Forward Billy Jerry - Worcester Railers HC

-- Royals Open Two-Game Series with Admirals at Home - Reading Royals
+- Royals Host Admirals on Annual Teddy Bear Toss Game - Reading Royals

+- Idaho Defeats Utah 5-4 on Friday Night in Boise - Utah Grizzlies

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.